palpalani/laravel-easyrec/README.md

 You can register the Easyrec facade in the `aliases` key of your `config/app.php` file if you like.

 * `'Easyrec' => Antoineaugusti\LaravelEasyrec\Facades\LaravelEasyrec::class

-#### Looking for a Laravel 4 compatible version?

-Checkout the [0.5.4 version](https://github.com/AntoineAugusti/laravel-easyrec/releases/tag/v0.5.4), installable by
-requiring `"antoineaugusti/laravel-easyrec": "0.5.4"`.
-You can also checkout the `laravel-4` branch.

 ## Configuration